Entering the European market for cushion covers

 Low-end market

 In the low-end segment, simple and inexpensive cushion covers are common.
 They are often made of man-made fibres.
-Typical retailers include Aldi and HEMA.
-Adding value is very hard in this segment since the price is leading.
+Typical retailers include ALDI and HEMA.
+Adding value is very hard in this segment, since price is most important.
 Products from China generally dominate the low-end market.
-Competing with this type of cheap mass-production is almost impossible.
-Instead, the middle and high-end markets offer the most opportunities to you, as a small or medium-sized enterprise (SME) from a developing country.
+Competing with this type of cheap mass production is almost impossible.
+Instead, the middle and high-end markets offer the most opportunities for you, as a small or medium-sized enterprise (SME) from a developing country.

 Mid-end market